dellis1972/MonoGame/Documentation/tutorials/Input_HowTo_UseAccelerometerInput.md

 # Retrieving Accelerometer Input

-This topic demonstrates how to detect and use accelerometer input in an XNA Game Studio game.
+This topic demonstrates how to detect and use accelerometer input in a MonoGame game.

 # Complete Sample